Major Groups > Polypores > Ganoderma applanatum

 Description:

-Spore Print: Brown or reddish brown.
+Spore Print: Brown to orangish brown.

 Ganoderma applanatum